sergenane/Portfolio/Data science Projects/Readme.md

 Welcome to my data science project folder!!!
 ## About session:
 Here is where all my data science projects will be located, showcasing my expertise in:
+1. Data Analytic
-1. Modeling
+2. Modeling
-2. Python
+3. Python
-3. Data Visualization
+4. Data Visualization